Amazon Faves

 What to Pack and Wear on a Baltic Cruise

-It seemed like every day, I would look at the weather and get dressed, only to get up on the lido deck and see that it felt much hotter or colder than I had anticipated or that everyone else was dressed differently than me (e.g., they all wore shorts while I was wearing jeans and a long-sleeved shirt).
+Okay, confession time: I really struggled with this one, and I (kinda) got it wrong.
+I checked average temperatures and weather for the days and countries I planned to visit, but I was still taken aback by the variances.
+It seemed like every day, I would look at the weather and get dressed, only to get up on the lido deck and see that it felt much hotter or colder than I had anticipated, or that everyone else was dressed differently than me.
 More than a few times, I went back to my stateroom to change.

 Related: Get my Ultimate Cruise Packing Guide FREE when you subscribe to my cruiseletter.

-And an absolute must-have?
+An absolute must-have?
 A hooded jacket.
-I had packed several jackets but foolishly didn’t bring a single one with a hood, which I regretted deeply the many times I encountered drizzle and outright downpours several times during my cruise while at ports of call.
+I had packed several jackets but foolishly didn’t bring a single one with a hood, which I regretted deeply the many times I encountered drizzle and outright downpours while at ports of call.

 Conclusion